eclipse-sumo/sumo/docs/web/docs/Simulation/VehicleInsertion.md

 - The vehicle must be able to brake for any scheduled stops along its route

-If a vehicle cannot be inserted due to any of the above reasons it's insertion is delayed (see below).
+If a vehicle cannot be inserted due to any of the above reasons its insertion is delayed (see below).
 This *departDelay* is recorded in the [tripinfo-output](../Simulation/Output/TripInfo.md) and can also be inspected in [sumo-gui](../sumo-gui.md) via the vehicle parameter